Can A Nonprofit Find Strategic Ways To Grow in Unsettled Times?

 Impact & Evaluation: Midsized nonprofits should have the capacity to conduct a few small-scale studies every few years, if growth and development are cultural values for the organizations.
 Resources might come from within the nonprofit and/or from outside sources.
 Once a small-scale study provides evidence of impact; the nonprofit can find outside interest for more small-scale improvement, additional evaluation and possibly some outside support.

-Obviously a project costing $5,000 won’t be able to have an extensive evaluation component.
+Obviously a project a small new project won’t be able to have an extensive evaluation component.
 However, if imperfect metrics are used in the process, the impact findings can be useful in seeking an interest from other sources.
 (These are metrics that are anecdotal, subjective, interpretive or qualitative.
 For more details see:http://bit.ly/OvF4ri)

-Importance Of the Board & Management: Growth opportunities will be initiated in nonprofits, only if the board constantly asks for them.
+Importance Of the Board & Management: Growth opportunities will be initiated in nonprofits, only if the board constantly asks for them, especially in the current environment.
 The board, overtly or indirectly, has to ask management about innovations that are taking place or can take place within the organization.
-Annual questions to management such as “ What do you want to do innovatively or creatively this year?” are mandated.
-When it appears an innovation can be scaled a little or an innovative person has potential to be creative, the board has to support this learning culture for testing.
+Annual questions to management such as “ What do you want to do innovatively or creatively this coming year?” are mandated.
+When it appears an innovation can be scaled a little or an innovative person has potential to be creative, the nonprofit board has to support this learning culture for testing.